Your Feedback

 Figure 1.
 Economic Indices of Nigeria

-According to the Global Competitiveness Report, presented by the World Economic Forum in 2019, the country is 116th, out of an estimated total of 141 countries, behind Tunisia.
-This rating reflects the effectiveness of the use of the country's own resources for sustainable development.
+The Global Competitiveness Report, presented by the World Economic Forum reflects the effectiveness of the use of the country's own resources for sustainable development.
 In addition to a number of economic indicators, this index also takes into account such variables as education, health, level of innovation, etc.

-In the list of countries that export hightech products in 2019-2020, the country was 77th out of 134 countries, behind Egypt.
-According to the Index of Economic Freedom, which is based on freedom of business, freedom from government action, property protection, and freedom from corruption, Nigeria was 105th in 2021, out of the 178 countries considered, behind Namibia.
-In terms of reserves of foreign exchange and gold Nigeria is 45th out of 195 countries, ahead of Morocco and Egypt.
-According to the indicator for the average GDP growth in percentage over the last 10 years (2011 - 2020), in 2020 the country was 86th out of 206 countries.
-In terms of public debt, calculated as a percentage of the country's GDP, Nigeria was ranked 185th out of 210 countries considered in 2017.
+High-technology exports in 2021 was 6% of manufactured exports.
+According to the Index of Economic Freedom, which is based on freedom of business, freedom from government action, property protection, and freedom from corruption, Nigeria was 125th in 2024, out of the 184 countries considered, behind Namibia.
+In terms of public debt, calculated as a percentage of the country's GDP, Nigeria was ranked 185th out of 210 countries considered.

 Energy Resources